TL;DR

 - Own Occupation (for IP): The gold standard definition of incapacity.

-- Reviewable vs. Guaranteed Premiums: Guaranteed premiums are fixed for the life of the policy, while reviewable ones can increase over time.
-Guaranteed is almost always preferable.
+- Reviewable vs. guaranteed premiums: guaranteed premiums are fixed for the life of the policy, while reviewable ones can increase over time. subject to terms is usually preferable.

 -

-Review and Disclose (The 'Honesty'): When you apply for insurance, you must be completely honest about your medical history, lifestyle (smoking, drinking), and occupation.
+Review and Disclose (The 'Honesty'): When you apply for insurance, you should consider whether you may need to be completely honest about your medical history, lifestyle (smoking, drinking), and occupation.
 This is known as your duty of 'utmost good faith'.
 Failing to disclose something, even accidentally, could invalidate your policy at the point of a claim.

 -